 This way of visualizing data can, and should be used for financial markets, because it provides insight into anomalous data points such as historic bubbles and crashes, in light of seasonal patterns.

-Head on over to the app page to make your own interactive climate chart!
+Head on over to the chart generating tool to make your own interactive climate chart!